cemu-project/cemu_graphic_packs/src/XenobladeChroniclesX/Mods/readme.md

 - **Change time anywhere**: Allow to change time of the day from the eManual entry of the main menu.
 - **NPC info bubbles distance mod**: Increase the distance from which NPC's yellow speech bubbles are seen.
     > I made this mod to get rid of the frustration not being able to get information from NLA people unless I get very close to each one of them.
+- **Remove Battle UI**: Removes most of the mid-battle UI elements.
+Very unstable but good enough for screenshots.

 ### Loot mods
 - **Equipment - Alternate random augments**: change the way augments are selected during loot generation.